-(c) (1) (A) The [aggregate total megawatts available to all customers utilizing a procurement and tariff offered by electric distribution companies pursuant to subsection (a) of this section shall be up to eighty-five megawatts in year one and increase by up to an additional one hundred sixty megawatts per year on and after January 1, 2023, provided the total megawatts available to customers eligible under subparagraph (A) of subdivision (2) of subsection (a) of this section shall not exceed ten megawatts per year, the total megawatts available to customers eligible under subparagraph (B) of subdivision (2) of subsection (a) of this section shall not exceed one hundred megawatts per year and the total megawatts available to customers eligible under subparagraph (C) of subdivision (2) of subsection (a) of this section shall not exceed fifty megawatts per year.
+- (c) (1) (A) The aggregate total megawatts available to all customers utilizing a procurement and tariff offered by electric distribution companies pursuant to subsection (a) of this section shall be up to eighty-five megawatts in year one and increase by up to an additional one hundred sixty megawatts per year on and after January 1, 2023, provided Except as provided in subparagraph (B) of this subdivision, for procurement and tariff years commencing on and after January 1, 2025, the total megawatts available to customers eligible under subparagraph (A) of subdivision (2) of subsection (a) of this section shall not exceed ten megawatts per year, the total megawatts available to customers eligible under subparagraph (B) of subdivision (2) of subsection (a) of this section shall not exceed one hundred megawatts per year and the total megawatts available to customers eligible under subparagraph (C) of subdivision (2) of subsection (a) of this section shall not exceed fifty megawatts per year.
 The authority shall monitor the competitiveness of any procurements authorized pursuant to subsection (a) of this section and may adjust the annual purchase amount established in this subsection or other procurement parameters to maintain competitiveness.
 Any megawatts not allocated in any given year shall roll into the next year's available megawatts.
-The obligation to purchase energy and renewable energy certificates shall be apportioned as determined by the authority.
-Notwithstanding any provision of this subparagraph, each procurement and tariff program authorized pursuant to subsection (a) of this section may exceed the limits on available megawatts described in this subparagraph, from January 1, 2025, through the end of the sixth year of such program or until the date that federal funding available under the Inflation Reduction Act of 2022, P.L.
-117-169 to finance or provide tax incentives for projects within such program is exhausted, whichever is sooner.
+The obligation to purchase energy and renewable energy certificates shall be apportioned as determined by the authority. - (B) For procurement and tariff years commencing on and after January 1, 2025, the authority may exceed the limits on total available megawatts described in subparagraph (A) of this subdivision for any procurement and tariff program authorized pursuant to subsection (a)